Experiments with writing Loops (Repetitive Blocks)

 What Could Go Wrong:

-• This loop will run infinitely because i is never incremented and will always be 1.
+- This loop will run infinitely because

 Solution:

-• Always ensure you update the loop variable inside the loop body.
+- Always ensure you update the loop variable inside the loop body.

 Experiment 2: Off-by-One Error in for Loop